Ultrabeat: 2003–2013: The Re-Con era

-2008–present: The Weekend Has Landed era

 A new single "Discolights" was released in June 2008.
-An original release date of 12 January 2009 was set for the album, but despite this, it has been leaked onto the internet on various file sharing platforms.
+An original release date of 12 January 2009 was set for the second album The Weekend Has Landed, but despite this, it has been leaked onto the internet on various file sharing platforms.

 The first single from the album was Discolights.
 It peaked at number twenty three on the UK Singles Chart.
 The second single from the album was Never Ever, which did not achieve a peak on the UK Singles Charts.

 The third single was Starry Eyed Girl, which, like the majority of the album, did not achieve a peak on the UK Singles Chart, and the fourth is Use Somebody, a cover of Kings of Leon's track from their multi-platinum album Only by the Night.
 The album was released on 26 October 2009 and includes 18 tracks plus a chronology DVD of all of their music videos, including Pretty Green Eyes, Feelin' Fine, The Stalker, Discolights and more.

 Following The Weekend Has Landed album, Ultrabeat released three singles, "Bring It Back", "You Will See" and "Rising".
-A new song "Rain Stops" appeared on Clubland X-Treme Hardcore 9 in 2013.
+A new song "Rain Stops" written by the late MC Junior appeared on Clubland X-Treme Hardcore 9 in 2013, and Di Scala left the group that same year to focus on his other band CamelPhat with Dave Whelan, and was replaced by Rudd permanently on lead vocals.

 Other projects

 The group produced a track called "Pumpanola" using the alias Hi-Flyerz which appeared on Clubland X-Treme in 2003.
 In 2012, they had a hit single with "Da Bop" using the alias WTF!, which samples the 1967 song "Our Neighbour" (Russian: "Наш сосед" nash sosed) by Russian singer Edita Piekha.
 Two songs recorded by the group using the name Steampunk, "Loki's Theme" and "Forever Loved", appeared on Clubland X-Treme Hardcore 9 in 2013.

 Di Scala, Henry and Lee Butler recorded using several aliases such as 3 Amigos, King of Clubs and The Tranceriffs on BCD Records.
-Di Scala has also released music as CamelPhat with Dave Whelan.
+Di Scala left the group in 2013, to focus on his new band CamelPhat with Dave Whelan, for which he formed in 2006.
 Chris Henry and Mike Di Scala have also recorded using the name M&C Project, releasing songs "Coming Back" (2005), a cover of Siedah Garrett's "Do You Want It Right Now" (2006) and "Magic Touch" (2007).
-Chris Henry is also a member of N-Force, with Jorg Schmid.
+Chris Henry is also a member of N-Force, with Lois McConnell and Jorg Schmid.